goto-eof/fromgtog/README.md

       time, I will release the new version of FromGtoG only on the Ubuntu App Center.

       About 2-3 days ago I played with Java Virtual Threads.
 I wanted to decrease the cloning process time.
 I succeeded to get a few seconds less than Platform Threads.
-Because the improvement was not significant, I decided to avoid to include this new feature into FromGtoG application.
+Because the improvement was not significant (there is a bottleneck in an external library), I decided to avoid to include this new feature into FromGtoG application.
 - 2025/06/23 - I discovered that FromGtoG `.deb` package was not working on Debian 10.
 I rebuilt the package on Debian
     10. So, now it should work on both Ubuntu latest and Debian 10.
 I apologize for the inconvenience.
 Please ping me if